 PDE5 inhibitor tablets are generally safe to use, but they can cause side effects.
-These are usually mild and don't last long.
+They are usually mild and don't last long.

 They include:

 - headaches

 - indigestion

 - a flushed face

 - itchiness or swelling in your nose (rhinitis)

+- muscle pain

+- back pain

-- back pain.
+- leg pain.